Call now for addiction support(877) 648-4288

 Heroin is one of the most dangerous Opioid drugs available and carries a high risk for overdose, specifically if injected.
 Lifelong experiences with homophobia, discrimination or abuse can leave members of the LGBTQ community more likely to try this dangerous drug as a way to numb the pain of their experiences.
 In fact, lesbian, gay, and bisexual adults are 3 times more likely to develop an opioid use disorder compared to heterosexual adults.
 Additionally, gay men are 9.5 times more likely to use Heroin than straight men.

 The 2016 SAMHSA report found that past-month alcohol drinking rates were higher among gay, lesbian, and bisexual adults (63.6%) than among heterosexual adults (56.2%).
 The survey also found that a higher percentage of LGBTQ individuals reported past-year binge drinking (five or more drinks on a single occasion) than heterosexual adults.
 By some estimates, between 20-25% of the LGBTQ community has moderate to severe alcohol dependency.
 Of the LGBTQ people in treatment for substance use disorders, the majority of them cited engaging in alcohol consumption earlier than their heterosexual counterparts.

 Find LGBTQ Addiction Treatment Today

 LGBTQ individuals have to deal with a unique set of challenges that all can contribute to substance abuse.
 LGBTQ-specific treatment centers are sensitive to the needs of the LGBTQ community and can address an underlying aspects that may have contributed to drug addiction.
-Whether you identify as LGBTQ and are struggling with addiction or are a loved one of a someone who is, know that there are resources available and recovery from addiction is possible.
-Contact a dedicated treatment specialist to learn about your rehabilitations options today.
+Whether you identify as LGBTQ and are struggling with addiction or are a loved one of someone who is, know that there are resources available and recovery from addiction is possible.
+Contact a dedicated treatment provider to learn about your rehabilitations options today.